 In fact, we have many panels that discuss this topic, and here is one for you to watch later: Fashion Is “social Impact, Positivity & Inclusivity.

 Fashion Reflects Social Changes: The Connection Between the Industry and Society

 Social change means a prominent revision in behavior patterns and cultural values.
 It is possible to see how fashion changes according to the current social and political moments throughout history.
 What is seen on brand collections and fashion shows, is a reflection of what is happening in real life, outside of the catwalks.

 An example is how minimalism came into existence.
 It emerged as an artistic movement of the 20th century that questioned consumerism.
 That kind of thought gained expression and adopters.
 Soon, its references appeared in the fashion industry.

-As the panelists discussed at the POWWOW event, fashion can be considered as a cultural layer of our own skin.
-If “beauty was just for a few in the past”, as Elle B. Zhou stated “now discussions are going around on how important it is that fashion, beauty and everything around it, become for everyone”.
+As the panelists discussed at the POWWOW event, fashion can be considered a cultural layer of our own skin.
+If “beauty was just for a few in the past”, as Elle B. Zhou stated, “now discussions are going around on how important it is that fashion, beauty and everything around it, become for everyone”.

-5 Social Changes that Reflects on Fashion
+5 Social Changes that Reflect on Fashion

 To change society’s behavior, it is important to promote awareness.
 Make everyone understand why these transformations are important.